Mini Medical School 2: Beyond the Basics

 Overnight Camp – $810

-Dr. Rick Waters has an M.D. in Dentistry from Georgia Health Sciences University.
-He has taught all levels of healthcare education, from Associate Degree up to Doctoral students.
-He works full-time as a freelance instructional designer for the healthcare industry, and is the founder and creator of Summer Academy's Mini Medical School program.
-He currently teaches similar programs to gifted students for UGA-Duke TIP (Talent Identification Program).
-Dr. Waters is a native of Georgia, and has lived in Athens with his wife Marie since 1995.
-This will be his eighth year as a Summer Academy instructor.
+Dr. Rick Waters has an M.D. in Dentistry from Georgia Regents University (formerly The Medical College of Georgia).
+He has taught all levels of healthcare education, from Associate Degree students up to Doctoral students.
+He works full-time as a freelance instructional designer for the healthcare industry, and has provided a variety of multimedia materials to medical and dental organizations nationwide.
+Dr. Waters is the founder and creator of Summer Academy's Mini Medical School program, and this will be his ninth year with Summer Academy.

 Students will need long pants and closed-toe shoes for dissections.
 A detailed list of supplies needed for your camp program will be emailed to you three weeks before camp begins.